Sustainable Fashion and Climate Justice

 Our Fair Planet: Youth Actions for Climate Change Programme

 The Our Fair Planet Programme looks at climate change and the environment from a holistic perspective.
 The session plans explore with young people concepts such as equality, just transitions, human rights and sustainable development.
-The aim of the programme is to support young people gain the skills, knowledge and learning to develop actions and initiatives that promote, climate justice and just transitions in their local communities.
+The detailed Theory of Change Framework will ensure support young people gain the skills, knowledge and learning they need to develop actions and initiatives that promote, climate justice and just transitions in their local communities.

 Our Fair Planet: Youth Group Actions and Initiatives